drubinstein/pokerl/content/docs/chapter-2/rewards/index.md

 Exploration was the foundation for all dense rewards.

 We originally believed that an agent had successfully learned Pokémon if the agent could visit every coordinate in the game’s world.
-We loosened that definition.
-Now, *any* interaction is considered a form of exploration.

-However, we can't only use exploration rewards.
+However, we couldn't only use exploration rewards.
 If we were to only reward for unique coordinates, the agent never interacts with Brock.
 Instead, the agent wanders the world forever collecting new locations until it runs out of locations.
+We loosened our definition.
+Now, we consider *any* interaction a form of exploration.

 In the end, we rewarded:

 - The number of unique coordinates visited during a mini-episode.
-- The number of signs interacted the agent interacts with during a mini-episode.
+- The number of signs the agent interacts with during a mini-episode.
 - The number of unique moves taught.
 - The number of valid and invalid uses of HMs/Pokéflute in the overworld.
 - The number of tile types an HM/Pokéflute was used on.
 - The number of unique map ID transitions (warps) visited during a mini-episode.
 - The number of unique seen and caught Pokémon.

-We also experimented with rewarding for all locations an agent has pressed A on and the number of unique menus the agent visited during an episode.
-However, the A press and unique menus rewards provided little gain and slowed down training tremendously.
-The agent would frequently press A instead of focusing on navigation.
+We also experimented with rewarding for all locations an agent has pressed the `A` button (you make selections in Pokémon by pressing `A`) on and the number of unique menus the agent visited during an episode.
+However, the `A` press and unique menus rewards provided little gain and slowed down training tremendously.
+The agent would frequently press `A` instead of focusing on navigation.

 ## Making Game Progress?